Representing Employees in Unpaid Wage Claims

 » A $275,000 settlement against a drug store company on behalf of two cashiers.

-» A $75,000 bench trial verdict in favor of a former kitchen employee against Defendants John Kandel and Bad Horse Pizza.
+» A $75,000 bench trial verdict in favor of a former kitchen employee against a pizza restaurant in Manhattan.

-On the management side, we have efficiently represented nail salons, construction companies and hardware companies.
+On the management side, we have efficiently represented nail salons, construction companies, hardware companies and restaurants.
 We are able to resolve the majority of our management side cases prior to the commencement of litigation so as to ensure that our clients do not spend a significant amount on attorney fees.
-It is our philosophy that an early settlement in a wage and hour case usually results in the best possible outcome for our management side clients.
-This allows you to focus on your business.
+It is our philosophy that an early settlement in a wage and hour case usually results in the best possible outcome for our management side clients, as this allows them to focus on running their business.

 Small Business Representation